FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying a multi-container multi-pod publicly exposed application to an AKS Cluster.md

 ---
 #### Step 1: First Deployment
 ---
-The section will give an overview of the first deployment, in this case we'll be deploying the home-base application.
+The section will give an overview of the first deployment.
+In this case we'll be deploying the home-base application.
 This will serve as the publicly exposed entry point into our cluster, as well as the application that will communicate to our other application, outpost.

 >[!example]
 >```yaml